Mr. Darren Hall reports

 Expenses and net income

-Share-based compensation for Q1 2021 was $700,000 (Q1 2020: $1.4-million).
-The reduction in expense year over year relates to the company's vesting of options and restricted stock units granted in prior years, specifically a portion of awards that have now vested related to options and RSUs in October, 2019, combined with the forfeiture of certain options and RSUs during Q1 2021.
+Share-based compensation for Q2 2021 and YTD 2021 was $1.4-million and $2.1-million respectively (Q2 2020 -- $1.5-million, YTD 2020 $2.9-million).
+The reduction in expense over the prior-year quarter relates to the vesting of options and restricted share units (RSUs) granted in prior years, specifically a portion of awards that have now vested related to options and RSUs in October, 2019.

-As a result of the above, net income per share in Q1 2021 was five cents (Q1 2020: four cents) for both basic and diluted.
+As a result of the above, net income per share in Q2 2021 was nine cents for basic and eight cents for diluted (Q2 2020: two cents for both basic and diluted).

-First quarter financial results will be released after market close on Monday, May 3, 2021, and management will be hosting a conference call to discuss the results and outlook in more detail:
+The second quarter 2021 financial results will be released after market close on Aug.
+4, 2021, and management will be hosting a conference call to discuss the results and outlook in more detail.

 Dial-in: 1-866-221-1882 or 1-470-495-9179 (international)

-The live webcast can be accessed on the company's website under the events and media section under the investors tab.
-The live audio webcast will be archived and made available for replay on the company's website.
-Presentation slides that will accompany the conference call will be made available in the investors section of the Calibre website under presentations prior to the conference call.
+The live webcast can be accessed on the company's website in the events section under the investors tab.
+The live audio webcast will be archived and made available for replay on the website.
+Presentation slides which will accompany the conference call will be made available in the investors section of the Calibre website under presentations, prior to the conference call.

-Darren Hall, MAusIMM, president and chief executive officer of Calibre Mining, a qualified person as set out under NI 43-101, has reviewed and approved the scientific and technical information in this news release.
+Darren Hall, MAusIMM, president and chief executive officer of Calibre Mining, a qualified person as set out under National Instrument 43-101, has reviewed and approved the scientific and technical information in this news release.

 About Calibre Mining Corp.